comunica/Article-ISWC2023-SolidQuery/content/approach.md

 \end{array}
 $$

-Since the `solid:instanceContainer` can link to other LDP containers,
+Since the `solid:instanceContainer` links to LDP containers,
 $$\sigma_{\text{SolidTypeIndex}}$$ should be disjunctively combined with $$\sigma_{\text{LdpContainer}}$$.

 In this formalization, we consider $$\phi(B, c)$$ a filtering predicate function for determining which classes are considered within the type index.
 To consider _all_ type registrations within the type index, we can implement $$\phi(B, c)$$ as a predicate always returning `true`.
-To only consider those type registrations that match with a class mentioned in the query, we introduce the filtering function $$\phi_{\text{QueryClass}}$$:
+To only consider type registrations that match with a class mentioned in the query, we introduce the following filtering function:

 $$
 \phi_{\text{QueryClass}}(B, c) = \left\{ \begin{array}{ll}